Pitch Parting! Anna Camp And Skylar Astin Are Divorcing

 “Knowing that I have my best friend and that we are totally committed to one another and just to have that comfort and that safety and that bond where you know you’ve found your person.
 The longer you stay with somebody, the closer you get, and it’s really the best thing in the world to have another person that loves you just as much as you love them.”

 Since news of the divorce, both Anna and Skylar have both posted on social media.
-Camp showed off pictures from a holiday in Mexico City, whereas Astin shared a picture of his ring free hand and one of himself spending time with friends.
+Camp showed off pictures from a holiday in Mexico City, whereas Astin shared a picture of his ring-free hand and one of himself spending time with friends.

 The last posts that the couple shared of each other on Instagram were back in January.
 Astin posted a picture from New Year’s, while Camp posted a throwback picture from a friend’s wedding.